SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 <a href="{{ site.baseurl }}/images/2021-12-10-weekend-editrix-exposed-test-result.jpg"><img src="{{ site.baseurl }}/images/2021-12-10-weekend-editrix-exposed-test-result-thumb.jpg" width="150" height="456" alt="Test result: clear!" title="Test result: clear!" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Ultimately, as you can see here, the test was negative: only the C bar showed up, and not a trace of the T bar.
 Big sigh of relief!
-(89.4% of the biggest sigh of relief possible, as you saw above.)
+(Exactly 89.4% of the biggest possible sigh of relief, if by some accident you happened to read the math above.)

 We also breathed sighs of relief on behalf of the elderly people visited this week by the Weekend Editrix and her minions.
-At least none of them will get sick inadvertently because of the kindness of the Weekend Editrix and her minions who visit them.
+At least none of them will get sick inadvertently from the kindness of the Weekend Editrix and her minions who visit them.

 ## The Weekend Conclusion

-1. In the US, our medical system in general is cruel, and our COVID-19 testing system is laughable in terms of difficulty of access and low availability to all despite lack of money.
+1. In the US, our medical system in general is cruel, and our COVID-19 testing system is
+   laughable: difficult of acces and low availability to all if money were lacking.
 2. People _really_ don't understand the difference between a False Positive Rate and a False Discovery Rate.
-Or appreciate that they really want to know the Positive Predictive Value and the Negative Predictive Value.
+Or appreciate that what they _really_ want to know the Positive Predictive Value and the Negative Predictive Value.
 Tsk!
+(Admittedly, I have niche tastes.)
-3. But after all that, we're still relieved to be COVID-19 free here at Chez Weekend.
+3. But after all that, we're still relieved to be 89.4% sure we're COVID-19 free here at Chez Weekend.

 ---